 The element of Fire in our body is responsible for our metabolism and for regulating body temperature.
 This is why dynamic asanas increase Fire in the body through movement and flow.

 To connect with the Fire element in your yoga practice, try to move in such a way that you start sweating a little.
-Perfect asanas for that purpose are rather strenuous poses such Plank (Phalakasana), Boat pose (Navasana), or Handstand (Adho Mukha Vrksasana) since they help engage the core while also challenging you.
+Perfect asanas for that purpose are rather strenuous poses such as Plank (Phalakasana), Boat pose (Navasana), or Handstand (Adho Mukha Vrksasana) since they help engage the core while also challenging you.